petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ![VS Code Debug Configuration](./vs-code-debug-config.png)

 Click on the cog wheel icon and choose Node.js as the environment.
 VS Code will create a launch.json for you with the configuration needed to debug a Node.js app.
-The problem is that you might need to check the program path so that it points to the actual outputted main entry point JS file, if it is in a different output directory.
+The problem is that you might need to check the program path so that it points to the actual outputted main entry point JS file if it is in a different output directory.

 Another thing you need to add is the TypeScript build pre-launch task: `"preLaunchTask": "tsc: build - tsconfig.json"`